microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cuserflows-delete-identityprovider.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Delete an identity provider from a [b2cUserFlow](../resources/b2cuserflows.md) object.
-For more information on identity providers available for user flows, see the [identityProviders](../resources/identityprovider.md) API reference.
+For more information about identity providers available for user flows, see the [identityProviders](../resources/identityprovider.md) API reference.

 ## Permissions